2qx/grpc-bchrpc-browser/docs_bchrpc/README.md

 | SubmitTransaction | [SubmitTransactionRequest](#pb.SubmitTransactionRequest) | [SubmitTransactionResponse](#pb.SubmitTransactionResponse) | Submit a transaction to all connected peers. |
 | SubscribeTransactions | [SubscribeTransactionsRequest](#pb.SubscribeTransactionsRequest) | [TransactionNotification](#pb.TransactionNotification) stream | Subscribe to relevant transactions based on the subscription requests.

-This RPC does not use bi-directional streams and therefore can be used with grpc-web.
-You will need to close and re-open the stream whenever you want to update the addresses.
+This RPC does not use bidirectional streams and therefore can be used with grpc-web.
+You will need to close and reopen the stream whenever you want to update the addresses.
 If you are not using grpc-web then SubscribeTransactionStream is more appropriate.

 **Requires TxIndex to receive input metadata** |
 | SubscribeTransactionStream | [SubscribeTransactionsRequest](#pb.SubscribeTransactionsRequest) stream | [TransactionNotification](#pb.TransactionNotification) stream | Subscribe to relevant transactions based on the subscription requests.
 The parameters to filter transactions on can be updated by sending new SubscribeTransactionsRequest objects on the stream.